garthtrickett/life-io/README.md

     bun run migrate
     ```

-    This command executes the `scripts/migrate.ts` file, which uses Kysely to apply all pending migrations and create the `user`, `note`, `tag`, and `note_tag` tables.
-You should see output indicating that each migration has completed successfully.
+    This command executes migration scripts to create the `user`, `note`, `tag`, and `note_tag` tables, and then **runs a seed script to create a default test user**.
+This user is required for the verification step below.

 ### Step 3: Start the Application Server